steve50207/I2P1_Final_project_I-wanna-handout-the-final-project/README.md

 ## How to control
 - Need to change IME setting to English  .
-- Use keyboard WASD to controller the charater1.
+- Use keyboard WASD to control charater1.
-- Use keyboard IJKL to controller the charater2.
+- Use keyboard IJKL to control charater2.

 ## Credit
 - This project is made by Grace and YenTing and Steve.